 It couldn’t be a better mix — a great place to live with an excellent climate, community facilities, great retail centres, and close proximity to major cities.
-Indigo Shire and the wider North East region provide first class health services, primary and secondary schools with tertiary educational facilities in close proximity.
+Indigo Shire and the wider North East region provide first class health services, primary and secondary schools with tertiary educational facilitiesalso close by.

 Indigo Shire has a Mediterranean-style climate with long, hot summers and relatively short, cold winters.
 The eastern section of the Shire, at the head of the Kiewa and Ovens valley, has relatively high elevation with Beechworth at 580 metres above sea level whereas to the west, Rutherglen is at 169 metres above sea level.

-The main urban areas are Beechworth, Rutherglen, Yackandandah and Chiltern, which each have rich histories.
+The main urban areas are Beechworth, Rutherglen, Yackandandah and Chiltern and each have rich histories.
 There are also the smaller, but equally attractive and vibrant communities of Wahgunyah, Tangambalanga, Stanley and Barnawartha.

 We could talk about the food and the wine, the extensive rail trails, the distinct seasons – our autumn is really something quite special.
 We could talk about our preserved history – Australia's most significant collection of historic towns.
 But it is more than that.
 We have something quite different and unique.